Talking With Your Kids About Drugs, Alcohol, and Tobacco

 be a confusing time for both you and your teen.
 Listen to your teen, and be careful

-to feel better or to please friends.
+or to please friends.

 Keep tabs on your teen.
 Know how much time your teen spends unsupervised.
 Studies show that having a lot

 of unsupervised time can make a teen more likely to try drugs.
 Help them choose healthy

 Know their friends.
 Discourage your teen from having friends that use drugs, alcohol, or tobacco.
 Peer